AlibabaCloudDocs/mts/intl.en-US/Best Practices/Package/How do I perform HLS package?.md

     -   Custom transcoding template ID: 1fe5393bdb7b2b883f0a0fc91e81344a, you can log on to the MPS console, and configure the video transcoding parameter in **Settings** \> **Transcoding Templates**:

-        -   Codec：H. 264
+        -   Codec:H. 264

-        -   Resolution：384x216
+        -   Resolution:384x216

-        -   Profile：Main
+        -   Profile:Main

-        -   Bitrate：240 Kbps
+        -   Bitrate:240 Kbps

-        -   Fps：25
+        -   Fps:25

-        -   PixelFormat：YUV420P Max GOP size：1 segment length \(4 seconds\)
+        -   PixelFormat:YUV420P Max GOP size:1 segment length \(4 seconds\)

         -   Output format: m-3u8

     -   Remove audio streams from the output.
-For more information [Audio](../../../../reseller.en-US/API Reference/Appendix/Parameter details.md#).
+For more information [Audio](/intl.en-US/API Reference/Appendix/Parameter details.md).

-    -   [MultiBitrateVideoStream](../../../../reseller.en-US/API Reference/Appendix/Parameter details.md#) defines the multi-bitrate video streams in Master Playlist, and URI specifies the name of Media Playlist.
+    -   [MultiBitrateVideoStream](/intl.en-US/API Reference/Appendix/Parameter details.md) defines the multi-bitrate video streams in Master Playlist, and URI specifies the name of Media Playlist.

     -   Set Type to Transcode, which indicates transcoding activities.